Planning my next hike

 I looked into the ultra long-distance trails in Europe that crisscross the continent in various ways in hopes of finding a segment of it that doesn’t lead through high mountains and is pretty easy to get to and from.

 Planning your itinerary too rigidly might be quite risky.
 A lot of things can happen on the way.
-And if it’s your first time hiking (or first with a big backpack, a first time in such climate etc.) – you might be surprised with what your body can or cannot do.
+And if it’s your first time hiking (or the first time with a big backpack, the first time in such climate etc.) – you might be surprised with what your body can or cannot do.
 When I first planned my trip to Scotland, I relied on other people’s descriptions and was sure 25 km/day was a regular, easy thing to do.
 NOPE.
 It might be for someone else – but not for me.
 If I reserved my accommodation or bought tickets based on an itinerary like that, I would either lose them or pushed myself beyond what would be healthy or pleasant.
 Just read here about my adventures in failing at the Cape Wrath Trail and changing plans when needed.

 Taking this into consideration, I looked into trails that would have a few “exit points” – both for the case where I walked much less than estimated, or if I had such a good walking experience that I would end up much farther down the trail.

 I am pretty sure this one is much more obvious to women than it is to men.
 Before my first solo trip to Scotland, I read extensively on hiking safety with a special focus on solo female hikers.
 I searched through forums, blogs and articles.
 Based on my own experience and simple common sense, the more remote the trail, the safer it is for women.
 From my perspective, I don’t worry much about fellow hikers whom I meet somewhere up there, after many miles on a trail.
 I worry about “Sunday tourists” who go out to nice places for a day or two, have a few beers and then a walk in the mountains to see a famous rock formation.